I Am The Crowd.

 I see bright things, shiny things sparkle

-I see women in fine dresses, men in silk shirts.
+I see women in fine dresses, men in fine silk shirts

 I ask myself,